The Women, Infants and Children Program

 How to Apply for WIC

 A short screening process over the phone or in-person can help you find out if you qualify for the Sutter County WIC Program.
-You can call us at: (530) 822-7224 or stop by our main office in the Sutter County Health Department.
+You can call us at: (530) 822-7224 or stop by our main office.
 You can also send us an email (send a message).
 Once the screening has been completed, you will be given an enrollment appointment at our main office (lasting about an hour long).
 Most participants are enrolled and begin receiving benefits within two weeks of the initial screening.